JulianChavezdev/sqlJava/README.md

 ### Important Considerations

--   For **insertion, update, and deletion** operations, the same `Cliente` object is used for the three consecutive operations.
+-   For **insertion, update, and deletion** operations, the same `Customer` object is used for the three consecutive operations.

 -   The `Main` class is designed to be **executed multiple times** without the query results varying between runs (query idempotency).